 Prior to soliciting procurements with an anticipated value of over \$10 million, City agencies are required to seek MOCS approval to determine whether it is practicable to divide the proposed contract into smaller contracts and whether doing so would enhance competition among M/WBEs.
-During the reporting period, there were 23 registered contracts for which MOCS conducted large-scale procurement reviews.
-A full list is shown in Appendices Table I. The value of the 23 approved contracts shown in Appendices Table I. The value of the 23 approved contracts shown in Appendices Table I is over \$747 million.
+During the reporting period, there were 12 registered contracts for which MOCS conducted large-scale procurement reviews.
+A full list is shown in Appendices Table I. The value of the 12 approved contracts shown in Appendices Table I is over \$374 million.

-Approximately 38% of the value of the large-scale approvals in the third quarter of FY 2023 was for either single indivisible projects or projects with multiple sites.
+Approximately 58% of the value of the large-scale approvals in the second quarter of FY 2023 was for either single indivisible projects or projects with multiple sites.
 These approvals were for projects in which separate and smaller contracts would not enhance M/WBE opportunities.
 For more details, see